Vigneshnalla/notes/jenkins.md

 Jenkins is a plain server that becomes powerful only when plugins are added.

+A plugin in jenkisn is an add-on that extends the functionaliy of the jenkins software

 ## Adding Nodes for Load Distribution

 We can add nodes to distribute the load for building multiple projects according to different environments.